Ancient Megalithic Stones near Bristol that even the locals haven’t heard of!

 The arrangement and numbers of the stones at Stanton Drew also suggest the site was used for initiation purposes.
 That folklore describes the site as “The Wedding Stones” alludes to the “chemical wedding” often spoken of in alchemical records.

 The largest circle at Stanton Drew is 110 metres.
 When applying gematria 110 is broken down to 11 as 0 does not count for anything.
 They are after all zero.
 11 is a master number and extremely important to esoteric practitioners.
 The number represents new beginnings with double the force of the solitary one.

 The north-east circle consists of eight stones and is 30m, both three and eight being significant in spiritual development.
 Three is the number of manifestation and eight is higher consciousness.

-The avenues of the 8-stone circle leads to the banks of the river which would have completed the four elements.
+The avenues of the 8-stone circle lead to the banks of the river which would have completed the four elements.
 We have already heard how the stones represent fire.
 Earth and air are naturally present, and ceremonial sites are always built near rivers for spiritual purposes as much as practical.

 The third circle in the south-east corner of the field consists of twelve stones, another common number found throughout metaphysics around the world.
 The most obvious explanation is the houses of the zodiac.
 It is also the stage of a process that naturally follows 11.

 Below this lower circle is a selection of stones that appear to mirror the three stars in Orion’s belt.
 Just as we find on the Giza plateau in Egypt, the far stone is slightly off-kilt with the other two.

 Of course, I could be wrong with this assumption, but knowing how many patterns repeat themselves through ancient cultures, I was not surprised to find it.